-The International Federation of Red Cross and Red Crescent Societies (IFRC) is made up of 192 National Societies, present in nearly every country of the world.
+The IFRC is made up of 192 Red Cross and Red Crescent Societies, often referred to as National Societies, present in nearly every country of the world.
 Their roles differ country by country, but they are all united by our Fundamental Principles and all strive for the good of humanity.

 National Societies are the backbone of the International Red Cross and Red Crescent Movement.
 Each one is made up of an unparalleled network of community-based volunteers and staff who provide a wide variety of services.